trainer400/schedsim/docs/README.md

 ### Select and upload XML file button

 This button allows you to select and upload an XML file from your device to the temporary directory of the project.
-Controls are in place to prevent uploading files that are not in XML format.
+Checks are in place to prevent uploading files that are not in XML format.

 ### Create XML button

-This button allows you to create a new XML file based on the input parameters (**start**, **end**, **scheduler algorithm**).
+This button allows you to create a new XML file based on the input parameters (**start**, **end**, **scheduler_algorithm**).
 The **RR** algorithm also requires an additional parameter, **quantum**, which defines the time to assign to each task during each cycle.
+The **RM** algorithm requires also the server algorithm (and its parameters) for sporadic task execution.

 TODO: add graph